quangthangisme/tp/docs/UserGuide.md

     * Find contacts with both "Darren" and "Tan" in their name who enroll in course CS1010S and class T01, T02, or T03.

 * `contact filter --name nand: enemy Hater --tag and: handsome smart`
-    * Find contacts whose names do not contain "enemy" and "Hater" and are tagged with both "handsome" and "smart".
+    * Find contacts whose names do not contain both "enemy" and "Hater" and are tagged with both "handsome" and "smart".

 ## Event: `event`